Skip to content

 kubectl -n project02 apply -f contexts/project02.yaml

-Note that the same spec.context.ingress.domain path exists in both the project and cluster contexts.
-When contexts are merged in a Release, later contexts in the list override earlier ones.
-Thus, the project’s value takes precedence.
+Notice that ingress.domain exists in both the cluster and project contexts.
+When merging, later contexts in the list override earlier ones.

 podinfo-prj02.yaml